 Depending on your previous criminal history, the nature of your charge, and personal details like your mental health and the presence of a substance abuse problem, you could qualify for a diversion program.
 These are programs that allow individuals to avoid criminal convictions and their penalties if the individuals successfully complete them.
 A few examples of diversion programs available in Illinois include:

 Talk to your lawyer to determine if you qualify for a diversion program.
 This can help you avoid a conviction or allow you to expedite the expungement process.

 The penalties that you face for a criminal charge depend on the level of the charge.
 Criminal charges are divided into two main categories: misdemeanors and felonies.
 They are then further divided within these categories, and these classifications are what determines the penalties an individual faces if he or she is convicted.
 They are as follows:

 For certain convictions, such as murder, other penalties may be sentenced.

 If you have been charged with any type of criminal offense, start working on your case with an experienced criminal defense lawyer as soon as possible.
 Working with the right criminal defense lawyer can mean the difference between being convicted of your charge and having the charge lowered or even dismissed.
-Contact our team at Sabuco, Beck, Hansen & Massino, P.C. today to set up your initial consultation with us.
+Contact our team at Sabuco Beck, P.C. today to set up your initial consultation with us.
 We can help you determine the right legal strategy for your case.